 Online job boards can mean recruitment agents are sifting through jobs & CVs only a few minutes after posting a vacancy.
 And instead of a rather stagnant database of candidate information, agents can tap into an ever-changing supply of candidates with the click of a mouse.
 Thousands of pounds can now be saved on costly newspaper ads and the logistics of a thorough and detailed recruitment process.
 The change started with the fax machine, but it is clear that recruitment agencies will continue to adapt their services according to new technologies and the changing needs of the employers they serve.

-1989 - Agents can now use fax machines to send candidate details to employers in minutes
+A brief history1989 - Agents can now use fax machines to send candidate details to employers in minutes

 1994 - Agents now have the ability to send CVs and other related documentation via email attachments